787 Naval Air Squadron

-787 Naval Air Squadron (787 NAS) was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN) which disbanded in January 1956.
-It formed in March 1941, at HMS Heron, RNAS Yeovilton, out of 804 Naval Air Squadron as a Fleet Fighter Development Unit.
-Almost every type of fighter was received by the squadron for testing and evaluation for naval use.
-A move to RAF Duxford in June 1941 saw it become the Naval Air Fighting Development Unit, attached to the Royal Air Force's Air Fighting Development Unit.
+787 Naval Air Squadron (787 NAS), sometimes called 787 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+It was last operational between March 1941 and January 1956, having initially formed at RNAS Yeovilton (HMS Heron) out of 804 Naval Air Squadron as a Fleet Fighter Development Unit.

+Almost every type of fighter aircraft was received by the squadron for testing and evaluation for naval use.
+A move to RAF Duxford in June 1941 saw the squadron become the Naval Air Fighting Development Unit, attached to the Royal Air Force's Air Fighting Development Unit.

 The squadron undertook rocket projectile test, continuous development of fighter tactics and even helping Torpedo Bomber Reconnaissance squadrons in evading fighter attack.
 Post Second World War it continued its trials task and also undertook Rebecca radar trials and ASH, US-built air-to-surface-vessel radar trials.

 History

 Naval Air Fighting Development Unit (1941–1956)

 787 Naval Air Squadron formed at RNAS Yeovilton (HMS Heron), in Somerset, England, on 5 March 1941 and tasked as a Fleet Fighter Development Unit.
 The unit formed out of 804 Naval Air Squadron and was initially equipped with five Gloster Sea Gladiator, a British biplane fighter aircraft and three Fairey Fulmar, a British carrier-borne reconnaissance and fighter aircraft.
 As different types of fighter aircraft were introduced for service the squadron tested and evaluated them for naval use.
 It would test the aircraft’s capabilities, enabling it to devise tactics for use against enemy aircraft, and part the role was comparative testing of captured aircraft, for example the squadron contrasted a Fairey Fulmar Mk.II against a Fiat CR.42 Falco, an Italian sesquiplane fighter aircraft, and a Grumman Martlett Mk I, an American carrier-based fighter aircraft, against a Messerschmitt Bf 109E, a German fighter aircraft.